 Over the past 2 years, we have been replacing our perimeter fencing and hedges from ficus to mainly Clusia bushes.
-That project will be completed over the next 2 months and includes over 8,000 feet of fencing and new hedges.
+That project is now completed and includes over 8,000 feet of fencing and new hedges.

 Our biggest event of the year is an annual Holiday party.
 We also have a holiday lighting decoration contest.

 Another big event is our annual Garage Sale for residents to sell their unneeded items.

 We have many residents who walk dogs or just walk or bike for exercise and young moms pushing strollers and we have nice sidewalks and park benches to sit and birdwatch overlooking our lakes.

 We have several dog waste drop-off stations and some trash receptacles.

 We have a cleaning service five days a week that cleans our clubhouse, gym, bathrooms, and front Gate House.

 We have a maintenance man on-site five days a week to repair and pick up our common areas.

 In the past 2 years, we had our storm drains inspected and cleaned if needed.
 And are scheduled to be cleaned again in March of 2023.